Shunsuke Watanabe

 Shunsuke Watanabe (渡辺 俊介, Watanabe Shunsuke) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines from 2001 to 2013.

 His submarine pitching form was noted during the 2006 World Baseball Classic.

 Amateur career

 Watanabe began baseball at age 6, and began throwing underhanded during middle school at the suggestion of his father.
 Watanabe attracted little attention through high school and college, and joined the Kazusa Magic amateur baseball team in 1999 after graduating from college.
 He was finally noticed by professional scouts when he was chosen as a member of the 2000 Sydney Olympics Japanese national team, where he marked a win in a game against Italy.

 He pitched in the Japanese national amateur baseball tournament in late 2000 and was drafted in the 4th round by the Chiba Lotte Marines that year.

 Professional career

+Chiba Lotte Marines

 Watanabe made his debut in April 2001, starting a game against the Orix BlueWave.
 He won his first professional game with a complete-game shutout, and ended the season with 2 wins.
 In 2002, he pitched in 6 games and had a record of 0–3.
 In 2003, he gave up 8 runs in his first start, and became a part of the starting rotation at the middle of the year, going 9–4 with a 3.66 ERA.
 He won 12 games the following year, won 15 games in 2005 with a 2.17 ERA.
 The Marines won their first championship in 31 years in 2005, and Watanabe pitched in the second game of the Japanese championship series against the Hanshin Tigers, giving up 4 hits in a shutout victory.

 He was chosen as a member of the World Baseball Classic team in 2006, but pitched poorly during the season, ending up with a 5–11 record, and a 4.35 ERA.
 He also led the league in hit batsmen (14).

 He holds the Japanese record for skipping stones, recorded on a show on Nippon Television.
 Chiba Lotte Marines manager Bobby Valentine made an appearance on the show as well.

 On November 6, 2004 David Ortiz of the Boston Red Sox hit a 525-foot home run off Watanabe when the United States Major League Baseball team faced the Nippon Professional Baseball team in the second game of the traditional Japan All-Star Series.
 This blast by "Big Papi" has been recorded as the longest home run ever hit at the Tokyo Dome.

+Watanabe was released by Lotte on November 4, 2013.